 In addition to watching for wildlife at the watering holes, you can embark on an exciting optional night game drive on either day.

-Facilities at our overnight lodge include a big swimming pool, a restaurant, internet, laundry services and a bar.
+Facilities at tonight's game lodge include a swimming pool, a restaurant, internet, laundry services and a bar.
 Accommodation is in twin share rooms with en-suite bathrooms.

 Departing from Windhoek we make our way out of Namibia and into western Botswana.
 From the border we drive into the Kalahari Desert, passing through the remote countryside of Botswana, dotted with rural villages and roaming livestock.